-BUILDING:

-PROJECT DATE:

-The Tenant must ensure that all the following applicable items are confirmed upon completion of construction.
-It is the responsibility of the Tenant to verify, through its contractors/consultants that all engineering related items are completed in accordance with this document and the Landlord's Approved Drawings and specifications.

-1. Induction/Radiation Units (if applicable)

-In accordance with the Manual, all induction/radiation units must be thoroughly cleaned and finishes repaired/restored to base building standard in accordance with the Manual.
-Further, all cleaning must be performed by the building cleaning company at the expense of the Tenant.
+Tenant: Project: Building: I Project Date: compl contra enant must ensure that all the following applicable items are confirmed upon etion of construction.
+It is the responsibility of the Tenant to verify, through its actors/consultants that all engineering-related items are completed in accordance with andlord's Approved Drawings and specifications.
+1. Induction/ Radiation Units (if applicable) In accordance with the Manual, all induction/radiation units must be thoroughly cleaned and finishes repaired/restored to base building standard in accordance with the Manual.
+Further, all cleaning must be performed by the building cleaning company at the expense of the Tenant. $ {\sf YES} \ \Box \ {\sf NO} \ \Box $ 2.
+Variable Air Volume/Reheat/Induction/Radiation Controls (if applicable) Engineering drawings and specifications must ensure that all variable air volume/reheat/induction/radiation unit controls are calibrated and checked by the base building controls contractor.

-YES □ NO □

-2. Variable Air Volume/ Reheat/ Induction/ Radiation Controls (if applicable)

-Engineering drawings and specifications must ensure that all variable air volume/reheat/induction/radiation unit controls are calibrated and checked by the base building controls contractor.
 Drawings must also note the "static pressure" of the controls.

-YES □ NO □

-3. Low Voltage and Master Light Switching (if applicable)

-All low voltage light switching is to be controlled by a central system, and master light switch on each floor.
+YES □ NO □ 3.
+Low-Voltage and Master Light Switching (if applicable) All low-voltage light switching is to be controlled by a central system, and master light switch on each floor.
+All fluorescent luminaries are to be controlled by the master building computer.
+YES \square NO \square

-YES □ NO □

 4. Emergency Lighting

-Emergency lighting must comply with building code requirements and be available throughout the Leased Premises, including the elevator lobby.

-YES □ NO □

-5. Emergency Exit Lighting

-Emergency exit lighting must be provided throughout the Leased Premises as required by the building code.
-All new and relocated exit signs must be replaced with the new standard green running man pictogram exit signs.

-6. Electrical and Mechanical Room

-These rooms must be left tidy and clean with all equipment installed properly including appropriate firestopping (if required, cleaning and repairs will be performed at the tenant's expense).

-7. Fire Hose Cabinets

-Check to see that all extinguishers are fully charged (pressurized water, five-pound dry chemical, ABC type), located in the hose cabinets and that fire hoses are connected properly and in good condition.

-8. Sprinkler Testing and Verification

-Provide a copy of NFPA 13 (installation of sprinkler system) endorsed by licensed professional engineer.

-9. Provide Air Balance Reports

-The Tenant must provide the Property Management Office with one (1) digital copy of an air balance report upon completion of construction.
-The balancing report must be done by the contractor approved by the Landlord at the Tenant's expense and must be reviewed by the Landlord's consultant prior to submission.
+Emergency lighting must comply with building code requirements and be available throughout the Leased Premises, including the elevator lobby YES \square NO \square 5.
+Emergency Exit Lighting Emergency exit lighting must be provided throughout the Leased Premises as required by the building code.
+YES \square NO \square 6.
+Electrical and Mechanical Room These rooms must be left tidy and clean with all equipment installed properly including appropriate fire stopping.
+YES \square NO \square 7.
+7. Fire Hose Cabinets Check to see that all extinguishers are fully charged (pressurized water, five pound dry chemical, ABC type), located in the hose cabinets and that fire hoses are connected properly and in good condition.
+YES \square NO \square 8.
+8. Sprinkler Testing and Verification Provide a copy of NFPA 13 (installation of sprinkler system) endorsed by licensed professional engineer.
+YES \square NO \square 9.
+Provide Air Balance Reports The Tenant must provide the Landlord's Property Management Office with three (3) copies of an air balance report upon completion of construction.
+The balancing report must be done by the mandatory contractor approved by the Landlord at the Tenant's expense and must be reviewed by the Landlord's consultant prior to submission.
+YES \square NO \square